 Shahram Shiva was born in Rumi's province in Persia to a family of Jewish heritage and migrated to the US in his mid teens.
 In Shiva's events original songs and Rumi poems are performed in unique and passionate style with various musical groups.

 Since 2009 Shahram Shiva has expanded his repertoire to include new original lyrics and songs.
-In addition to performances, he conducts talks and lectures on the future of spirituality, consciousness expansion and freeing the mind from the bondage of dogma and methods of control.
+In addition to performances, he conducts talks and lectures on the future of spirituality, consciousness expansion and freeing the mind from the bondage of dogma and other methods of control.
 He has been called a "prophet of change and transformation."

 Starting as a young prodigy in 1988, Shiva has translated nearly a thousand Rumi poems collected in 4 books.
 Shiva's access to the original of these exquisite poems forms the basis for his memorable performances and supports his reputation as the most informed and passionate performer and interpreter of Rumi in the world today.